 Although I won’t recommend going crazy & coming up with something weird.
 It’s better to get inspiration & then with your creativity, give a different look.

-I myself experiment a lot with layouts & colors when I’m in a flow 😅
+I experiment a lot with layouts & colors when I’m in a flow 😅

 Forget about what they’ll say & how they’ll perceive.
-In order for you to be the best at your work, let go of all your worries about others & design however you like.
+For you to be the best at your work, let go of all your worries about others & design however you like.

 With this, we come to the final point.